What is a biostimulator? Explanation of Lanluma and Radiesse

 A biostimulator may be suitable for:

-Not everyone is automatically a good candidate.
-During a consultation, we assess your skin condition, expectations, and medical history.
+Not everyone is automatically suitable.
+During a consultation, we assess skin condition, expectations, and medical history.

 Results and realistic expectations